force10269/portfolioProject/README.md

 To run the website locally, follow these steps:
 1. Clone the repository to your local machine
-2. Open a terminal window in the project directory and run `npm install`
+2. Open a terminal window in the project directory and run `yarn install`
 4. Create a `.env` file in the root directory by performing `cp .env.sample .env` and then fill in the corresponding variables for use with EmailJS
 5. Run `yarn serve` to start the server
 6. Open a web browser and navigate to `http://localhost:3000`